Murders of Kate Bushell and Lyn Bryant

 A number of links between the murders of Kate Bushell and the murder of Lyn Bryant have been made, which occurred in 1997 and 1998.
 The similar circumstances of the murders have led investigators to conclude that there is a high possibility the murders are linked, with both killed with knives while walking dogs along isolated lanes.

-Bushell, was found with her throat cut 300 yd from her home.
-Bryant was stabbed a number of times, her killer had apparently returned to the scene four months later to place her missing glasses back at the site.
-The apparently motivelessness of the killings, as well as their particularly brutal nature and apparent links, led to fears that a serial killer was at large in the south-west at the time.
+In 1997 Bushell was found with her throat cut 300 yd from her home.
+Bryant was stabbed a number of times; her killer had apparently returned to the scene four months later to place her missing glasses back at the site.
+The apparent motivelessness of the killings, as well as their particularly brutal nature and apparent links, led to fears that a serial killer was at large in the south-west at the time.

 In 2018, it was revealed that a DNA profile had been isolated in the Bryant case, leading to renewed hopes that the perpetrator could be identified.
-There has been speculation that the murders could be linked to the similarly apparently motiveless killing of 66-year-old Helen Fleet, who was also walking her dog in Weston-super-Mare in 1987.
+There has been speculation that the murders could be linked to the similarly apparent motiveless killing of 66-year-old Helen Fleet, who was also walking her dog in Weston-super-Mare in 1987.
 If the perpetrator had killed all three victims, he would be an unidentified serial killer.
 (Note: A serial killer is most commonly defined as a person who kills three or more people for psychological gratification; reliable sources over the years agree.
 See, for example: